 - 5. Copy the exported file to a working directory on the Docker host. - 6.
 On the Docker host, use OpenSSL to extract the certificate and chain from the P7B file with a command similar to the following:

-'''

-openssl pkcs7 -inform der -in /my/path/mycert.p7b -print_certs -out
+sudo openssl pkcs7 -inform der -in /my/path/mysqlcert.p7b -print_certs -out /my/path/mysqlchain.pem

-/my/path/mycert.cer

-'''